In Your Eyes (George Benson song)

 "In Your Eyes" is a song by American singer George Benson, released as a single in 1983.
 It entered the UK Singles Chart on 24 September 1983 and reached a peak position of number 7.
 The song remained on the chart for 10 weeks.
-It was written by Michael Masser (music) and Dan Hill (lyrics), and was initially recorded by Hill for his 1983 album Love in the Shadows.
+It was written by Michael Masser (music) and Dan Hill (lyrics) and was initially recorded by Hill for his 1983 album Love in the Shadows.
 It was also covered by Jeffrey Osborne in 1986.
-Hill would re-record the song in 1993 as a duet with Rique Franks, on the album Let Me Show You - Greatest Hits and More.
+Hill would re-record the song in 1993 (10 years later) as a duet with Rique Franks, on the album Let Me Show You - Greatest Hits and More.